 In thoroughly considering these key points prior to and during the delegation process, you will find that you delegate more successfully.

 Now, once you have worked through the above steps, make sure you brief your team member appropriately.
 Take time to explain why they were chosen for the job, what's expected from them during the project, the goals you have for the project, all timelines and deadlines, and the resources on which they can draw.
 And agree a schedule for checking in with progress updates.

 Lastly, make sure that the team member knows that you want to know if any problems occur, and that you are available for any questions or guidance needed as the work progresses.

-We all know that as managers, we shouldn't micro-manage.
-However, this doesn't mean we must abdicate control altogether: In delegating effectively, we have to find the sometimes-difficult balance between giving enough space for people to use their abilities to best effect, while still monitoring and supporting closely enough to ensure that the job is done correctly and effectively.
+As a manager, it's important not to micromanage.
+However, this doesn't mean that you must abdicate control altogether.
+In delegating effectively, you have to achieve a careful balance between giving enough space for people to use their abilities to best effect, while still monitoring and supporting closely enough to ensure that the job is done correctly and effectively.

-At first sight, delegation can feel like more hassle than it's worth, however by delegating effectively, you can hugely expand the amount of work that you can deliver.
+At first sight, delegation can feel like more hassle than it's worth.
+However, by delegating effectively, you can expand your team's output and skillset.

 When you arrange the workload so that you are working on the tasks that have the highest priority for you, and other people are working on meaningful and challenging assignments, you have a recipe for success.